mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 instead of the default EPS bearer.
-The suggested scheme re-uses NQB, a DiffServ-based signalling scheme with compatible semantics that has been recently introduced in the context of fixed access to allow differential treatment of non-queue building vs queue building flows
+The suggested scheme re-uses NQB, a DiffServ-based signalling scheme with compatible semantics that has been recently introduced in the context of fixed access to allow differential treatment of non-queue building vs queue building flows.
-{{I-D.white-tsvwg-nqb}}.

 --- middle